aurora-opensource/au/docs/tutorial/102-api-types.md

 ## `QuantityD<Unit>`, and other aliases

-Templates with multiple parameters can be cumbersome.
+Templates with multiple parameters (for example, `Quantity<Meters, double>`) can be cumbersome.
 The whitespace in the type name can make it harder to read at a glance.
 Moreover, preprocessor macros will be unable to parse it unless you surround it with extra parentheses.[^1]

 [^1]: While we avoid using macros in our own library, we can't avoid them in others!
 Even within this repository, we use googletest for our test cases, and googletest is macro-based.

-Fortunately, we provide concise aliases to handle the most common cases.
+To make things easier, we provide concise aliases to handle the most common cases.
 For example, `QuantityD<Meters>` (think: `D` for `double`) is identical to `Quantity<Meters, double>`.
 Here's a table of the ones we support out of the box:

 | Rep | Alias |
 |-----|-------|